Conducting a Technical Screening: Checklist and Questions

 • What are the most common primitive data types in JavaScript?

-Additionally, interviewers may ask candidates to outline solutions to specific problems, give a presentation to the hiring team, or write code on a whiteboard or computer.
+Additionally, interviewers may ask candidates to outline solutions to specific problems, give a presentation to the tech hiring team, or write code on a whiteboard or computer.
 They do so to learn more about a candidate's background and skills.
-However, interviews can be time-consuming because they usually consist of multiple rounds with various departments, such as human resources (HR) and the C-Suite.
+However, interviews can be time-consuming because they usually consist of multiple rounds with various departments, such as human resources and the C-Suite.

 Pair Programming

 Pair programming is a collaborative process in which two people write code on one machine.
-In technical screening, the assessor gives candidates a problem or an assignment and evaluates their progress in real-time.
+In technical screening, the assessor gives candidates a problem or an assignment and evaluates their progress in real time.
 During the process, the assessor discusses the task with the candidates to understand their approaches.

-Pair programming offers many benefits, including:
+Pair programming offers many benefits aside from testing programming and coding skills, including:

 • Faster time-to-hire: Pair programming can significantly accelerate your hiring process.
 You only need one pair programming round after phone screening or online assessments to zero in on prospective hires.
 In contrast, interviews typically require you to go through several rounds.